-The GDI measures differences between male and female achievements in three basic dimensions of human development: health, education and command over economic resources.
+The GDI measures differences in male and female achievements in three basic dimensions of human development: health, education and command over economic resources.
 Gender disaggregated data is used in each dimension.
 The health dimension is captured by female and male life expectancy at birth.
-Education is measured using two indicators - female and male expected years of schooling for children, and female and male mean years of schooling for adults ages 25 and older.
+Education is measured using two indicators—female and male expected years of schooling for children and female and male mean years of schooling for adults ages 25 and older.
 Command over economic resources is measured by female and male estimated earned income.

-The income component, female and male estimated earned income, is calculated based on GNI per capita in PPP$ (2011 constant prices), female and male shares of the population, female and male shares of economically active population, and ratio of female to male wages in all sectors.
+The income component, female and male estimated earned income, is calculated based on female and male shares of the population, female and male shares of economically active population, ratio of female to male wages in all sectors, and GNI per capita in PPP$ (2017 constant prices).

 The income component of the GDI is a proxy to command over economic resources.
 This component captures income gaps in a way similar to the focus on gender gaps in other HDI components.

 The global average female to male wage ratio across all sectors is about 0.8 since 2018.
 This global average is used to estimate the wage ratio for countries with missing sex-disaggregated wage data.
 We recognize the limitations in assuming that the global average applies to all countries with missing wage data.
 The International Labour Organization (ILO) is working to improve availability of sex-disaggregated wage statistics.

 Estimating the female and male HDIs for all countries relies on many approximations, such as assuming wage ratios of 0.8 for many countries.
 Because of this the estimated HDIs need to be interpreted with caution.
 We prefer not to rank the countries based on these approximated HDIs.
 Instead, we group countries into five GDI groups by absolute deviation from gender parity in HDI values.